Part I: Development, history & production --- Part II: Camouflage, description, specifications & modeling

 (reportedly on Panzer Rgt 1 path, what suggests the 71th Armoured Unit)

 From among some 570 Polish tankettes, only a handful of TKS armed with 20 mm cannons were able to fight against enemy armour during Polish Campaign in September 1939.
 Unfortunately, their rearmament started too late and no more than two dozen of these vehicles entered service by the outbreak of World War II.
-With advantages, like small silhouette and agility, it appeared a successful tank destroyer and one of most valuable Polish armoured vehicles.
-After last update (2018), the page contains most up-to-date information on assignment and combat use of these vehicles, lacking in printed sources so far.
+With advantages, like small silhouette and agility, they appeared successful tank destroyers, and ones of most valuable Polish armoured vehicles.
+After last update (2018), the page contains most up-to-date information on assignment and combat use of these vehicles, which was lacking in printed sources so far.

 Just as a production of Polish tankette TK (TK-3) was starting, it was realized, that the tankette armed with a standard 7.92 mm wz.25 Hotchkiss machine gun can not efficiently fight against any armoured vehicles, and is able to fight manpower and soft vehicles only.
 The British had offered a light self-propelled gun with Vickers 47mm gun as one of Carden-Loyd Mk.VI tankette variants, so the Poles planned to build support tankettes with stronger armament as well.
 A development of Polish support tankettes went in two ways eventually.
 There was created a light self-propelled gun TKD with 47mm wz.25 Pocisk infantry gun, but only four experimental vehicles were built.
 On the other hand, there were trials of replacing a machine gun in a standard tankette with a big caliber machine gun or an autocannon.
 Initially, it was planned to arm TK tankettes with 13.2 mm wz.30 Hotchkiss machine gun, but its armour penetration appeared too low, while bullets' dispersion was found too high, so it was abandoned in a favour of 20 mm cannon.